PaddlePaddle/Paddle/doc/howto/usage/k8s/k8s_aws_en.md

 #### kube-aws

 [kube-aws](https://github.com/coreos/kube-aws) is a CLI tool to automate cluster deployment to AWS.
+##### Verify integrity of kube-aws downloaded
+Note: if you are using a non-official release (e.g RC release) kube-aws, you can skip this setp.
 Import the CoreOS Application Signing Public Key:

 ```